Name Change for Non-Citizens

 Am I eligible to change my name in Australia?

-• You were born in Australia
+• born in Australia

-• You have Australian Citizenship or permanent residency
+• you have Australian Citizenship or permanent residency

 The law for most states requires you to provide one of the following documents: